dplochcoder/hkspoilerviewer/README.md

 Several types of checks are excluded from search results by default; you can un-exclude them by checking them in the Exclusions section near the bottom.

-## Skips

-By default, logic assumes you only want to do the skips that were configured when creating the seed.
-In the Skips section at the bottom, you can turn on individual skips, putting their results "in logic".
-This allows you to constrain the out-of-logic search results to more manageable sizes.

 ### Vanilla (#)

 All item checks which were not randomized fall into the 'Vanilla' category.
 This includes geo rocks, so it tends to bloat search results when disabled.
 It also includes things like Grubs and Boss Essence which can be required for purchases at Grubfather and Seer, so you may need to disable this filter temporarily for such routes.